-Whilst the true cost of local government fraud is not known, in 2017, the Annual Fraud Indicator1 estimated this to be £7.3bn per year.
-Every £1 lost to fraud and corruption is £1 less that the council has available to provide services to Derbyshire residents.
+Whilst the true cost of local government fraud is not known, public sector fraud and error losses are estimated to be at least £55 billion annually1 with fraud accounting for 41% of all crime in England and Wales2.
+Fraud diverts money away from those that need it with every £1 lost to fraud and corruption being £1 less that the council has available to provide services to Derbyshire residents.

 The council has therefore sought to establish an effective counter fraud culture which seeks to minimise the risk of fraud and corruption taking place and identify any instances that do.
-This is made more difficult by the everchanging nature and complexity of frauds, with fraudsters seeking to capitalise on new technologies (including increased use of on-line banking and authentication methods, social media and Artificial Intelligence) and emerging risks (most notably the cost of living crisis).
+The maintenance of a robust counter fraud culture is also important in ensuring compliance with the Economic